wjakob/nanobind/README.md

 - ○ Module-local types and exceptions are unsupported.
 - ○ Custom metaclasses are unsupported.
 - ● Many STL type caster have not yet been ported.
-- ● PyPy support is gone.
-(PyPy requires many workaround in _pybind11_ that complicate the its internals.
-Making PyPy interoperate with _nanobind_ will likely require changes to the PyPy CPython emulation layer.)
 - ◑ NumPy integration was replaced by a more general ``nb::tensor<>`` integration that supports CPU/GPU tensors produced by various frameworks (NumPy, PyTorch, TensorFlow, JAX, ..).